odilijus-grinkas/finance-tracking/README.md

 - Build client & serverv via `npm run build`
 - Production client & server via `npm run dev`

-update:

 todo:
 - compose, check if everything connects to one another
-- find out how to run react on router.
+- Login buttons - how to center on Y-axis, how to put space between them?
 - Find out how to make a bind mount that updates in real time without restart.
+- Find out how to make page not refresh with Link